-Supporting Anthony Wong is Karena Lam, from well-known horror films Koma and Inner Senses.
+Supporting Anthony Wong is Karena Lam, from the well-known horror films Koma and Inner Senses.
 Her role as the semi-blind in-danger wife is one of the best parts of this film, as is watching Carlos Chan’s character of Yip slowly lose his mind as the film reaches the crescendo.

-The story, the way its told and all the twists are very solid, giving an insight into the desperation of the main family and the insurance salesman who just wants to do the right thing no matter how much danger that puts him in.
+The story, the way it’s told and all the twists are very solid, giving an insight into the desperation of the main family and the insurance salesman who just wants to do the right thing no matter how much danger that puts him in.

-Unusually, with thrillers like this, the reveal occurs just after the halfway mark, and while it’s a good reveal that fits the film, you then to start to wonder how the remaining part of the film will hold up now that you know what’s going.
+Unusually, with thrillers like this, the reveal occurs just after the halfway mark, and while it’s a good reveal that fits the film, you then start to wonder how the remaining part of the film will hold up now that you know what’s going.

 Luckily, director Yuen Kim-Wai has left a few tricks up his sleeve to ensure your interest remains.
 However, the lead up to the end scene, and most of the end scene itself, feels a little out of character for one or more of our protagonists in this film.
 Without giving too much away, if you’ve seen the film, you’ll hopefully understand.
-And again, luckily the ending is strong enough to be able to over-look this small issue.
+And again, luckily the ending is strong enough to be able to overlook this small issue.

 Legally Declared Dead is a very enjoyable film, although there is a bit of bias over the fact that I do love most of what Anthony Wong does.
 This is no exception.
 If you’re after a classic Asian thriller, with strong dark themes, engaging acting and directing, with stylish noir-type cinematography, then this is a film you want to see.